Utah State University's Annual Last Chance Job Fair…

 In This Section

-Surplus Property Sales is to be used by all University departments for the disposal of unused property.
-State guidelines require that State-owned personal property shall not be destroyed, sold, transferred, traded-in, traded, discarded, donated or otherwise disposed of without first receiving authorization.
-Surplus Property Sales assures that state guidelines are followed and property is disposed of properly.
+Surplus Property Sales is to be used by all university departments for the disposal of unused university property.
+Utah State law requires that all State owned property shall not be destroyed, sold, transferred, traded-in, traded, discarded, donated or otherwise disposed of without first receiving authorization from Surplus Sales.
+Surplus Sales assures that all Utah State guidelines are followed during the disposal process.

 Definition of Surplus Property:

-Any personal property owned by Utah State University that a Department determines they are no longer using or technology has rendered obsolete is considered surplus property.
-Surplus property includes any item regardless of whether or not it has a University inventory number as long as the item(s) are useable or can be made useable with a reasonable amount of effort or expense and/or has a residual value or should be properly recycled.
+Any property owned by Utah State University that the Department deems no longer useable or obsolete is considered surplus.
+Surplus property includes all University property whether or not it has a Utah State University inventory number.
+In order to qualify as surplus, all items must be useable or able to be made useable with a reasonable amount of effort and/or expense and/or has residual value.
+Items not meeting these criteria, as determined by Surplus Sales, should be properly recycled.

 Options for Proper Handling of Surplus Property: